cristal-ise/cristal-ise.github.io/_posts/2017-03-20-cristalise-3.3.0-release.md

 ## New Modules
 - [JOOQDB](https://github.com/cristal-ise/jooqdb)

-    Implementation of CRISTAL-iSE ClusterStorage and Lookup interfaces providing a drop-in replacement for ldap and xmldb modules.
+    Implementation of CRISTAL-iSE ClusterStorage and Lookup interfaces on top of RDBMS providing a drop-in replacement for ldap and xmldb modules.
 It is based on http://jooq.org, an excellent DSL wrapper for SQL.
+The recommended backend is Postgres, unit tests are based on H2, but the current implemetation can be used in any implementation Jooq is compatible with, including MySQL (check this [link](https://www.jooq.org/doc/3.9/manual/reference/supported-rdbms/)).

 - [Trigger](https://github.com/cristal-ise/trigger)